duytintruong/func_pro/README.md

 ## Unpacking argument passing
 ### Unpacking a tuple of arguments
-You can pass a tuple of arguments and unpack them while passing to a `func_pipe` object by using the operator `>>`.
+You can pass a tuple of arguments and unpack them when passing to a `func_pipe` object by using the operator `>>`.
 For example:

 ```python
 @func_pipe